Skip to content

 Why

-Most Git GUIs for VS Code are either too heavy or too opinionated.
-I wanted something that stays out of the way — no tabs, no toolbars, no settings pages.
-Just the branch list and the graph, side by side.
+Most Git extensions for VS Code are either too heavy or too opinionated.
+I wanted something that stays out of the way.

 The final straw was multi-commit operations.
-Squashing a range of commits directly from the graph (without dropping to the terminal) isn't available in Git Graph, isn't in the VS Code built-in, and appears to be locked behind GitLens Pro.
-That felt like a gap worth filling.
+Squashing a range of commits directly from the graph, without dropping to the terminal, isn't available in Git Graph, isn't in the built-in VS Code Git support, and appears to be locked behind GitLens Pro.
+I could not live with that.

 Tech